fdnd-agency/adconnect/docs/components/SectionHero.md

 # SectionHero.svelte Component Documentation
 ## Overview
-The SectionHero component (SectionHero.svelte) renders a responsive hero section that pairs a `CardHero` component with an optional image (`Picture` component).
-It supports up to two  links and an optional alternate background color, making it suitable as the top section of a page.
+The SectionHero component (SectionHero.svelte) renders a responsive hero section that pairs a CardHero component with an optional image (Picture component).
+It supports up to two call-to-action links and an optional alternate background color, making it suitable as the top section of a page.

 ---